 Live performance of a ‘Sonic Ghosting’ of Nijmegen as part of the launch night for Wesley Goatley’s (Lumbers) Outside Sounds project at Extrapool, Nijmegen.
 There was also a duo performance with Wesley of improvised radio soundscapes featuring John Cage’s ‘Radio Music’ (1956), as well as a talk by Magz Hall.

-A new installation and accompanying live performance will premier at WTF Arts Festival 2014, 30th August 2014.
-More details soon.
-Attendance is by invite only so get in touch if you’re interested.
+Chalk Pit, a new installation and accompanying live performance at WTF Arts Festival 2014, 30th August 2014.

 A new 8 channel version of Ghosting Wilderness: Threshold Shift premiered at the New York City Electroacoustic Music Festival on 5th June 2014 in the 3D specialisation lab.